-CLion supports and auto-detects Microsoft Visual C++ compiler from Visual Studio 2013, 2015 and 2017.
-CMake project is still required (it will be used along with the NMake generator).
+CLion supports and auto-detects Microsoft Visual C++ toolchain from Visual Studio 2013, 2015, 2017, and 2019.

 To start a completely new project, use